Raising minimum wage good for business growth, advocates say

 Meagan Gillmore is rabble.ca's labour reporter.

-Photo of Labour Minister Kevin Flynn via mama! mia!/flickr
+Photo of Ontario Labour Minister Kevin Flynn via mama! mia!/flickr

 Comments